Boii: Boii on the Danube

-Around 60 BC they clashed with the rising power of the Dacians under their king Burebista and were defeated.
+Dacian Conquest

+In the middle of the 1st century BC, the Boii tried to expand eastwards into modern-day Hungary, but clashed with the rising power of the Dacians under their king Burebista and were defeated.
+This war is often dated to the 60s or 50s BC or even precisely to 60/59 BC, but cannot be dated with that certainty.
+The numismatic material suggests that the clash may in fact have only happened by 41/40 BC.
+The Dacians under Burebista likely used a combination of military force and political strategies to conquer the Boii and compel some of them to migrate.

+Once the Boii were defeated or weakened, the Dacians would have annexed their territory, incorporating it into their expanding kingdom.
+If the early dating of the clash with Burebista is accepted, the migration of the Boii to Gaul and other parts of Europe may have been a consequence of their defeat and the Dacian occupation of their lands, as they sought new territories and opportunities elsewhere.
+However, specific details of this conquest and migration are often scarce in historical records, leaving much open to interpretation.

 When the Romans finally conquered Pannonia in 8 AD, the Boii seem not to have opposed them.
 Their former territory was now called deserta Boiorum (deserta meaning 'empty or sparsely populated lands').

 However, the Boii had not been exterminated: There was a civitas Boiorum et Azaliorum (the Azalii being a neighbouring tribe) which was under the jurisdiction of a prefect of the Danube shore (praefectus ripae Danuvii).
 This civitas, a common Roman administrative term designating both a city and the tribal district around it, was later adjoined to the city of Carnuntum.

 The Boii in ancient sources

 Plautus

 Plautus refers to the Boii in Captivi:

 There is a play on words: Boia means 'woman of the Boii', also 'convicted criminal's restraint collar'.

 Livy

 In volume 21 of his History of Rome, Livy (59 BC – 17 AD) claims that it was a Boio man that offered to show Hannibal the way across the Alps.